All Episodes

 That is my point.

-But at the uh at the same time, I think.
+But at the same time, I think, well, this is just my opinion.

-But I I think that no matter who the president is, whether it's Hillary, whether it's Romney, Obama or McCain, that group of people that have been so disgusting, the Cindy Sheehan's, I mean, she's sort of a cartoon now, but these people out there who have done everything they can to sabotage victory and everything, they are anti-war by virtue of DNA, by virtue of blood.
+I'm not going to predict it, but I think that no matter who the president is, whether it's Hillary, whether it's Romney, Obama, or McCain, that group of people that have been so disgusting, the Cindy she hands, I mean, she's sort of a cartoon now, but these people out there who have done everything they can to sabotage victory, they are anti-war by virtue of DNA, by virtue of blood.

-And if I tell you, they were they are going to turn on McCain just as they would turn on their own president, their own party, or George Bush, they're always gonna be with us.
+And if I tell you, they are going to turn on McCain just as they would turn on their own president, their own party, or George Bush.

 We'll be back.

-Rush Limbaugh, highly trained, broadcast specialist, making it look easy.
+Highly trained broadcast specialist making it look easy.

 Do not attempt this at home.

-Those people, oh in fact, I I I think what what I know it's a secondary concern.
+Those people, in fact, I think, I know it's a secondary concern.

-Your concern is winning the war, sticking to it, and you think McCain's fairly best guy for that.
+Your concern is winning the war, sticking to it, and you think McCain's pretty best guy for that.

 The secondary thing is this unity business.